-Their CTR results are presented below, and some interesting finding were made:
+Their CTR results are presented below, and some interesting findings were made:

 According to their study, the CTR for the #1 position was just over 21%: a number that’s much lower than what was recorded by many other CTR studies.

 Another difference between this and other studies is that the collective CTR of the first 3 results is also lower.
-And, similar as with the previous report, the top 3 organic results, receive collectively 39.3% of all the clicks.
+And, similar to the previous report, the top 3 organic results, receive collectively 39.3% of all the clicks.

 The #2 ranking has just over 10% of the clicks and a #3 ranking has a CTR of 7.5%.
 Rankings at Positions 4-8 were in the 5% to 1.7% range.

 Another interesting difference between this and other studies is the higher number of clicks on the second page: the CTRs did not drop below 1% for any position on the second page (while other studies show CTRs of 0.8%-0.3% at the bottom of the top 20 results).

 But similar to other studies, this one also shows a significant CTR difference between #1 and #2: the CTR drops from 21.1% to 10,6%.
 This suggests that the first Google result gets two times more clicks than the second result!

 IMN also differentiated rankings between for B2B and B2C sites and the overall CTRs are very comparable: